CSc 471 Computer Vision- Fall 2018

 City College of New York

 Computer vision has a rich history of fundamental work on stereo and visual motion, which has dealt with the problems of 3D reconstruction from multiple images, and structure from motion from video sequences.
-Recently, in addition to these traditional problems, the stereo and motion information presented in multiple images or a video sequence is also being used to solve several other interesting problems, for example, large-scale scene modeling, video mosaicing, video segmentation, video compression, video manipulation and video surveillance.
+Recently, in addition to these traditional problems, the stereo and motion information presented in multiple images, a video sequence, or stereo and motion with images of expanded fields of view, is also being used to solve several other interesting problems, for example, large-scale scene modeling, video interaction (including face and gesture interaction), panoramic video mosaicing, omnidirectional vision-based navigation, and video surveillance.
 This is sometimes summarized as video computing.
 Computer vision is playing an important and somewhat different role in solving these problems in video computing than the original image analysis approach in the early days of vision research.The course "Computer Vision" will include advanced topics in video computing as well as fundamentals in stereo and motion.

 Part I. Computer Vision Basics